 Are free websites any good?

 The answer to whether free websites are any good or not is subjective.
-After all, free websites are not just open for no reason.
+After all, free websites are not just made for no reason.

 A free website builder is best for testing.
-Ideally when you’ve never built one using an automated builder.
+Ideally when you’ve never built a site using an automated builder.
 If you have, then you’re trying out new platforms, features and services for comparison.
 It depends on the offer.
 Each provider determines free, thereby imposing restrictions.

 Let’s look at what those restrictions are to help you figure out what to look out for When you accept a free offer.
-When you build a free website, expect these types of restrictions that could end up adding a payment to the initial zero cost.
+Once you decide to build a free website, expect these types of restrictions that could end up adding a payment to the initial zero cost.

 For instance, could offer weeks to a one-year free trial and after that, you start paying.
 You can expect this form of arrangement from a platform that provides related services as the main business.